 Follow the five tips below to make sure your body gets everything it needs for better running and better health!

-- Macro and Micro Nutrients – “Carbs-Carbs-Carbs” its long been the national chant of runners.
-Its common to associate macronutrients (fats, carbs and protein) with energy production.
-But micronutrients, vitamins and minerals, carry out the metabolic processes that actually produce energy, boost immunity and speed up muscle adaptations.
-And since a runner can have a greater rate of micronutrient losses and generally higher energy needs, it’s even more important to consume them frequently in a diet.
-Some key vitamins and minerals for runners are Vit D3, Vit E, Vit C, Calcium, Magnesium, Iron, Potassium, Zinc and Copper.
+Macro and Micro Nutrients – “Carbs-Carbs-Carbs” has long been the national chant of runners.
+It is common to associate macronutrients (fats, carbs, and protein) with energy production.
+But the micronutrients of vitamins and minerals carry out the metabolic processes that actually produce energy, boost immunity, and speed up muscle adaptations.
+And since a runner has a greater rate of micronutrient loss and generally higher energy needs, it’s even more important to consume them frequently in your diet.
+Some key vitamins and minerals for runners are Vit D3, Vit E, Vit C, Calcium, Magnesium, Iron, Potassium, Zinc, and Copper.

-- Hydrate – all day, every day!
+Hydrate – All day, every day!
 Proper hydration is a vital part of every marathon runner’s diet plan.
-Our bodies are more than 60% water and we use it for pretty much every bodily function- from regulating body temperature, to removing waste, to lubricating joints and carrying oxygen to the cells.
-While a glass (or seven) of water is best; tea, nut milks, coconut water and homemade juices also help ensure you’re properly hydrated.
-There are fluid filled foods you can eat as well such as watermelon, celery, cucumbers, strawberries and greens.
-Be sure to listen to our Run Experience Webinar here all about staying properly hydrated.
+Our bodies are more than 60% water and we use it for pretty much every bodily function- from regulating body temperature to removing waste to lubricating joints and carrying oxygen to the cells.
+While a glass (or seven) of water is best; tea, plant-based milk, coconut water, and homemade juices also help ensure you’re properly hydrated.
+There are fluid-filled foods you can eat as well such as watermelon, celery, cucumbers, strawberries, and greens.
+Be sure to check out even more of Coach Elizabeth’s tips about staying properly hydrated.

-- Post Run Refuel – While there are a number of opinions about “what” you should eat after a run, everyone agrees that it’s crucial to eat and begin the recovery process.
-By consuming nutrient rich foods you are decreasing inflammation, rebuilding damaged muscle tissue and increasing muscle glycogen stores.
+Post-Run Refuel – While there are a number of opinions about what you should eat after a run, everyone agrees that it’s crucial to eat after your run so you can begin the recovery process.
+By consuming nutrient-rich foods you are decreasing inflammation, rebuilding damaged muscle tissue, and increasing muscle glycogen stores.
 If you don’t already have a meal or snack planned, use the last few minutes of your cool down to mentally set-up what you’ll eat.
-Runners have a bad habit of spending all their time focused on mileage, splits and Instagram pictures, when recovering from these workouts is more important than the training itself.
-Running on muscles that are depleted, dehydrated and fatigued is a recipe for injury and overtraining.
+Check out this video with our top recovery food recommendations!
+Runners have a bad habit of spending all their time focused on mileage, splits, and Instagram pictures, but recovering from these workouts is just as important as the training itself.
+Running on muscles that are depleted, dehydrated, and fatigued is a recipe for injury and overtraining.

 How To Run A Marathon By Mastering Race Day Nutrition